-A brilliant Xl of Barcelona players aged 23 or under: Fati, Pedri, Gavi…
+A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

-A lot of their big-money signings have failed to live up to expectations but Barcelona do have some very talented youngsters on their books.
+A lot of their big-money signings have failed to live up to expectations, although that didn’t stop Xavi from signing Raphinha and Robert Lewandowski in the summer, but Barcelona already have some very talented youngsters on their books.

 GK: Inaki Pena